The area contracted with the Air Force Academy to run a ski school teaching cadets the basicsBy Rob Carrigan, email@example.com

-I spoke to Kay Nimrod last week about her family's experiences running the area from 1963 to 1972.
+I spoke to Kay Nimrod a few years ago, about her family's experiences running the area from 1963 to 1972.

 "It was a lot of hard work.
 Didn't know how complicated it would be before we got into it.
 Things like finding insurance — we were down to only being able to find two companies, Lloyd's of London, and Capella, that would even consider writing a policy.
 You get older, I guess you smarten up," Kay said.